jneen/parsimmon/API.md

 This is an alias for `Parsimmon.regexp`.

+## Parsimmon.notFollowedBy(parser)

+Parses using `parser`, but does not consume what it parses.
+Yields an empty string if the parser *does not match* the input.
+Otherwise it fails.

 ## Parsimmon.lookahead(parser)

 Parses using `parser`, but does not consume what it parses.
 Yields an empty string.